About The Farm

 About The Farmer

-Emily Daniels-Lake (pn they/them) first discovered insects and how they affect the environment and each other in their childhood backyard in Evanston, IL.
-They would pick up rock after rock to make friends with worms, roly-polys, centipedes, and the occasional beetle.
-Their mother's garden was their playground.
+Emily Daniels-Lake (pn they/them) fell in love with nature at a young age.
+Growing up in Evanston, IL, they spent hours in the backyard making friends with worms, roly-polys, slugs, centipedes, and beetles.
+Their mothers garden was their playground.
 Emily has fond memories of eating all the raspberries, raw green beans and tomatoes they were supposed to bring in for dinner.

 Emily rediscovered gardening in college where they became an intern for Urban Habitat Chicago.
-As a result, they been an urban farmer for most of the past ten years.
 Emily honed their green thumb with the aid of Mike Repkin, Executive Director of Urban Habitat Chicago and a valuable mentor, and has worked on a number of urban farms.
 They added mentoring to their own qualifications at After School Matters where they taught farming and landscaping to high schoolers.
 Over the years, they have planted and maintained over 30 different edible landscapes for Smart Gardener Backyard and Greenlawn Landscaping before moving onto full-scale farming.
-They worked as crew leader at Heritage Prairie Farm in Elburn IL, then moved on to be crew lead at Radical Root Farm in Libertyville, IL for the 2016 season.
-Now their main focus is to grow Wild Beet Farm from 1/2 acre to a full acre and plant lots of fruit trees, brambles (raspberries and blackberries), and strawberries, to add to our offerings!
+They worked as crew leader at Heritage Prairie Farm in Elburn IL, then moved on to become crew lead at Radical Root Farm in Libertyville, IL for the 2016 season.
+Now their main focus is to continue to nourish Wild Beet Farm and the community through growing vegetables and planting more fruits and medicinal herbs to offer.

 About the Farmer's Wife